ZentriaMC/pidproxy/README.md

 ## Notes

-1) Monitoring processes using [pidfd\_open(2)][pidfd-open-2] is not available in Docker containers before Docker engine version 20.10.
-Docker's default seccomp profile did not allow pidfd syscalls then.
-Polling will be used instead then, causing possible PID race and makes pidfd exit bit later than monitored process.
+1) Monitoring processes using [pidfd\_open(2)][pidfd-open-2] is not available in Docker containers before Docker engine version 20.10, because older default seccomp profile does not allow pidfd syscalls. pidproxy will fall back to polling the PID, but that has possible PID race on busier containers, and makes pidproxy exit bit later than monitored process.
-2) Using `-g` flag to send a signal to the process group makes pidproxy use [kill(2)][kill-2] instead of [pidfd\_send\_signal(2)][pidfd-send-signal-2], which has possible PID race.
+2) Using `-g` flag to send a signal to the process group makes pidproxy use [kill(2)][kill-2] instead of [pidfd\_send\_signal(2)][pidfd-send-signal-2], which has possible PID race (on busier containers).

 ## License